dimsemenov/PhotoSwipe/website/documentation/options.md

 // Tap should toggle visibility of controls
 tapToToggleControls: true,

+// Mouse click on image should close the gallery,
+// only when image is smaller than size of the viewport
+clickToCloseNonZoomable: true,

+// Element classes click on which should close the PhotoSwipe.
+// In HTML markup, class should always start with "pswp__", e.g.: "pswp__item", "pswp__caption".
+//
+// "pswp__ui--over-close" class will be added to root element of UI when mouse is over one of these elements
+// By default it's used to highlight the close button.
+closeElClasses: ['item', 'caption', 'zoom-wrap', 'ui', 'top-bar'],

 // Separator for "1 of X" counter
 indexIndicatorSep: ' / ',